atmin/freak/README.md

 It's an alternative to [Object.observe](http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe) that also provides observable computed properties with automatic dependency management.

-The only concept introduced is: you give up the assignment operator in favour of the accessor function.

 Traditional object member access:

     var value = this.member;    // getter